Host or Oste? Hospitality has common roots

 “Oste” has a feminine declination in the word “ostessa”, in fact, a profession that does not exist in Italian.
 But it is interesting, both in Italian and in English, how the sound has remained almost identical.
 The hostess exist as an hospitality and event professional, but she is not involved with wine.

 The character and the venue

-This gentleman, therefore, was also an aggregator of people, a confidant, a reference person to get information about the place and the people of that environment.
-For example to find a house or to know the reputation of a little-known person.
-With the passage of time and the change of professions and lifestyles, the old tavern was replaced by the bar, then by the wine shops, and now by the wine-bars where the bulk wine was replaced by a wine list articulated for every taste and combination.
-The places that still display the sign “Osteria” are almost always linked to the gastronomic tradition of the territory.
-Certainly, the word “Osteria” evokes in the minds of many of us a taste and a smell present in memory, now lost in everyday reality.
+This gentleman, therefore, was also an aggregator of people, a confidant, a reference person to get information about the place and the people.
+Maybe to find a house or to know the reputation of someone unknown..
+With the time and the change of lifestyles, the bar replaced the old tavern, later came the wine shops and now it is the wine-bars where you find a nice selection served by the glass.
+Nowadays the venues displaying the sign “Osteria” are nice restaurants proud of the traditional local cuisine.
+Certainly, the word “Osteria” evokes a taste and a smell of the past, now lost at present.

 What did the innkeeper’s customers drink?

 But back to wine, what is the common thread of our research, as was the wine of the tavern?
 “Good!”
 The host would say.
 The wine at the tavern was white or red, it came from the last harvest and the aging in cask or bottle was practically unknown to this type of consumer.
 Of course, no knowledge of Italian or Traditional Method in the creation of bubbles …